ABOUT NONPROFIT CHRONICLES

 In the US, the nonprofit sector accounts for about $2 trillion in economy activity and employs nearly 10 percent of the workforce.
 There are about 1.1 million nonprofits in the US, and another 80,000 foundations.

 This blog began in March 2015.
-Four and one-half years and more than 200 posts later, I’ve decided to focus Nonprofit Chronicles mostly, but not exclusively, on foundations.
+Six years and more than 200 posts later, I’ve decided to focus Nonprofit Chronicles mostly, but not exclusively, on foundations.
 They have the money and the influence to drive effectiveness through the nonprofit sector.
 They are also among the least accountable institutions in the US, so they need more scrutiny.
 Some foundations do great work, while others are mediocre.
 Wouldn’t it be good to know which is which?
 I plan to write about foundations’ grant-making, investments, leadership and, to whatever degree possible, their impact–all with the goal of creating incentives for them to do good better.

 Other topics that I intend to cover on the blog: